-Environmental precautions Prevent further leakage or spillage if safe to do so.
-Prevent product from entering drains.
-Environmental precautions See Section 12 for additional Ecological Information.
 Methods and material for containment and cleaning up Methods for containment Stop leak if you can do it without risk.
 Remove ignition sources.
 Provide adequate ventilation.
 Keep out of drains, sewers, ditches and waterways.
-Soak up condensate with inert absorbent material and collect in ventilated waste container for disposal.
 Methods for cleaning up Cover with damp absorbent (inert material, sand or soil).
-Vacuum or sweep material and place in a disposal container.
 Use non-sparking tools.
-Avoid generation of dust.
-Use personal protective equipment as required.
-Pick up and transfer to properly labelled containers.
+Use appropriate personal protective equipment (PPE).
+Carefully shovel or sweep up spilled material and place in suitable container.
+Avoid generating dust.
 7. HANDLING AND STORAGE Precautions for safe handling Advice on safe handling Avoid contact with skin, eyes, and clothing.
 Avoid breathing dust or spray mist.
 Avoid generation of dust.
 May form flammable dust clouds in air.
 Keep away from open flames, hot surfaces and sources of ignition.
 Take precautionary measures against static discharges.
 Take off contaminated clothing and wash before reuse.
 Wash thoroughly after handling.
 Use personal protection equipment.
 Use according to package label instructions.
 Handle in accordance with good industrial hygiene and safety practice.
 General hygiene considerations Contaminated work clothing should not be allowed out of the workplace.
 Regular cleaning of equipment, work area and clothing is recommended.
 Wash hands and face before breaks and immediately after handling the product.
 Avoid contact with skin, eyes, and clothing.
 Wear suitable gloves and eye/face protection.
 Conditions for safe storage, including any incompatibilities Storage Conditions Keep containers tightly closed in a cool, well-ventilated place.
 Protect from sunlight.
 Store away from sources of heat or ignition.
 Store away from incompatible materials described in Section 10.
 Keep container closed when not in use.
-Incompatible materials None known.

-Poisons Schedule (SUSMP) None allocated

-8. EXPOSURE CONTROLS/PERSONAL PROTECTION

-Control parameters

-Exposure Limits No value assigned for this specific material by Safe Work Australia.
-However, Workplace

-Exposure Standard(s) for particulates:
+Incompatible materials Strong acids.
+Strong bases.
+Oxidizing agents.
+Reducing agents.
+Poisons Schedule (SUSMP) None allocated 8.
+EXPOSURE CONTROLS/PERSONAL PROTECTION Control parameters Exposure LimitsThis product, as supplied, does not contain any hazardous materials with occupational exposure limits established by the region specific regulatory bodies No value assigned for this specific material by Safe Work Australia.
+However, Workplace Exposure Standard(s) for particulates:

-Dusts not otherwise classified: 8hr TWA = 10 mg/m3 As published by Safe Work Australia Workplace Exposure Standards for Airborne Contaminants.
+Dusts not otherwise classified: 8hr TWA = 10 mg/m As published by Safe Work Australia Workplace Exposure Standards for Airborne Contaminants.
 TWA - The time-weighted average airborne concentration of a particular substance when calculated over an eight-hour working day, for a five-day working week.
 These Workplace Exposure Standards are guides to be used in the control of occupational health hazards.
 All atmospheric contamination should be kept to as low a level as is workable.
 These workplace exposure standards should not be used as fine dividing lines between safe and dangerous concentrations of chemicals.
 They are not a measure of relative toxicity.
-Appropriate engineering controls Ensure adequate ventilation, especially in confined areas.
+Appropriate engineering controls Engineering controls Ensure adequate ventilation, especially in confined areas.
 Apply technical measures to comply with the occupational exposure limits.
 If in the handling and application of this material, safe exposure levels could be exceeded, the use of engineering controls such as local exhaust ventilation must be considered and the results documented.
 If achieving safe exposure levels does not require engineering controls, then a detailed and documented risk assessment using the relevant Personal Protective Equipment (PPE) (refer to PPE section below) as a basis must be carried out to determine the minimum PPE requirements.
 Individual protection measures, such as personal protective equipment The selection of PPE is dependent on a detailed risk assessment.
 The risk assessment should consider the work situation, the physical form of the chemical, the handling methods, and environmental factors.
 OVERALLS, SAFETY SHOES, SAFETY GLASSES, GLOVES, DUST MASK.